hanshuo-shuo/myfunsearch/README.md

-Framework Extension: We are the first to scale Neuro-Symbolic Discovery from simple bandit tasks to complex spatial navigation.
+Framework Extension: Scale Neuro-Symbolic Discovery from simple bandit tasks to complex spatial navigation.
-Scientific Discovery: We aim to discover the mathematical 'Law of Fear' that governs how mice trade off risk and reward."
+And hope to discover the mathematical 'Law of Fear' that governs how mice trade off risk and reward."